Cierre Wood: Hamilton Tiger-Cats

 Wood signed with the Canadian football team, the Hamilton Tiger-Cats on March 9, 2017.

 Montreal Alouettes

 On May 1, 2017, Wood was traded to the Montreal Alouettes along with defensive end Denzell Perine, in exchange for defensive back Khalid Wooten.
 He was released on May 1, 2018.

 Personal life

-Wood and his girlfriend were arrested on April 10, 2019 by the Las Vegas Metropolitan Police Department on charges of first-degree homicide and child abuse, after the death of the girlfriend's five year-old daughter, who was found with extreme bruising and trauma.
+Wood and his girlfriend, Amy Taylor, were arrested on April 10, 2019, by the Las Vegas Metropolitan Police Department on charges of first-degree homicide and child abuse, after the death of the girlfriend's five-year-old daughter, La’Rayah Davis, who was found with extreme bruising and trauma.
 Wood was additionally accused of forcing the child to participate in extreme exercise routines as a punishment for being overweight.
-Wood is currently in the custody of Clark County, Nevada without any bond.
+On August 13, 2024, Wood was sentenced to life in prison with the possibility of parole after 12 years and four months, after entering an Alford plea to second degree murder and child abuse.